TUW-GEO/ReconOri/README.md

 ### PlugIn Itself

-Download the latest release of `image_selection.zip` from the [repository](https://github.com/TUW-GEO/ReconOri/releases).
+Download the latest release of `selorecon.zip` from the [repository](https://github.com/TUW-GEO/selorecon/releases).
 To make the PlugIn accessible in QGIS, use menu `PlugIns` → entry `Manage and install plugins` → tab `Install from ZIP`,  choose the path to the archive just downloaded, and hit `Install Plugin`.

-Afterwards, activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `DoRIAH Image Selection`.
+Afterwards, activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `SelORecon`.

 You should now see the PlugIn icon in the QGIS main window.
 If not: menu `View` → entry `Tool boxes` → check `PlugIn tool box`.

 ## Configuration

-Use `Settings` → `User profiles` → `Open active profile folder` and edit `python/plugins/image_selection/image_selection.cfg`, such that images and previews are found.
+Use `Settings` → `User profiles` → `Open active profile folder` and edit `python/plugins/selorecon/selorecon.cfg`, such that images and previews are found.

 ## Acknowledgement